ktor-doc-jp/ktor-doc-jp/pages/features/routing.md

   /{param}, segment:0 -> FAILURE "Better match was already found" @ /{param}) /*, segment:0 -> FAILURE "Better match was already found" @ /*)
 ```

+Remember to remove or disable this function when going to production.
+{: .note }